algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 #### D. Plugins

-- Extend functionality with third-party or Bubble-made plugins (e.g., API connector, Style animations etc...).
+- Extend functionality with third-party or Bubble-made plugins (e.g., API connector, Style animations, etc...).

 > [!Note]
 > You can also create your own plugins if needed.